etirouthier/keras_dna/README.md

 ## Description:

-Keras_dna is an API that help quick experimentation for applying deep learning to genomics.
+Keras_dna is an API that helps quick experimentation in applying deep learning to genomics.
 It enables to quickly feed a keras model (tensorflow) with genomic data without the need of laborious file convertion and storing tremendous amount of converted data.
 It reads the most commun bioinformatics file types and create a generator adapted to a keras model.

 Use Keras_dna if you need a library that:

-- Allows fast usage of standard bioinformatics data to feed a keras model.
+- Allows fast usage of standard bioinformatics data to feed a keras model (nowaday standard for tensorflow).
 - Is able to adapt to the needed format of data.
 - Facilitates the standard evaluation of a model with genomics data (correlation, AUPRC, AUROC)